 Here’s the bottom line: Feedback is excellent for the workplace.
 Companies with a regular employee feedback schedule see 14.9% less turnover.
 Feedback is built to make the team and the entire business stronger.
 When your employees give you some constructive feedback, remember: It’s not personal, it benefits the whole workforce and your organization, and it’s extremely effective if you find real, practical ways to incorporate it into your routines and strategies.Regular employee #feedback is important — it can decrease #turnover by 14.9%.
 Find out more from @ClearCompany’s latest post:

 When done successfully, an employee feedback loop creates more transparency in the workplace, defines goals for individuals, builds new leaders in the organization, and helps managers become better leaders.
 It has positive impacts on compensation, performance culture, and engagement.
-Giving and receiving constructive criticism is one of the most important, effective, accessible tools to foster engaged, dedicated teams, and it’s crucial to recognize the importance of employee feedback and how it contributes to the success of your organization.
+Giving and receiving constructive criticism is one of the most important, effective, and accessible tools to foster engaged, dedicated teams, and it’s crucial to recognize the importance of employee feedback and how it contributes to the success of your organization.